 - Daily restrictions to protect the platform from abuse.

-It's important to note that each version of the Twitter API has its own documentation and requirements, so it's important to review the documentation carefully before using the API.
+It's also important to note that each version of the Twitter API has its own documentation and requirements.
+This is why businesses should put special emphasis on acknowledging all current restrictions and terms before using the API.
 Also, developers should be aware that as new versions are introduced and old versions are deprecated, they may need to update their code to ensure compatibility with the latest version of the API.

 API Access Level and Approval